cujarrett/learning-go/README.md

 - `go test -coverprofile=coverage.out` - Get a report of run tests
 - `go tool cover -html=coverage.out` - Get a nice HTML report of run tests
 - `go test -v` - A more detailed test report of what tests pass and what failed

-## Things I like
-- Types in Go feel simple :+1:
-- Short hand variables option
-- Go's compliler checking import references on save
-- The [VS Code go plugin](https://github.com/microsoft/vscode-go) written by Microsoft is pretty great

-## Things I'm not a huge fan of
-- It's really (really) opinionated
-- Mandated formatting choices
-  - Tabs for indents because it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
-[Go reasons these benifits for this choice](https://golang.org/doc/effective_go.html#formatting).
-[This Chrome plugin](https://github.com/sindresorhus/tab-size-on-github) by the amazing [@sindresorhus](https://github.com/sindresorhus) helps my happiness with readable code.
-  - Comma dangle
-- Go's convention of using single letter variables feels bad
-- Go's [struct](#structs) allowed construction of using ordered values feels prone to mistakes in the future when the order of the struct changes.
-I'm glad they offer a named attribute option.